Keira Walsh: Style of play

 Walsh plays for possession-based teams.
 She is typically played as a 'number 6' holding midfielder; "not a traditional holding English midfielder", having instead been described as "built in the mould of a traditional Spanish midfielder", her game has been consistently compared to that of Barcelona and Spain's Sergio Busquets.
-As has been said of Busquets, The Athletic has written that "Walsh is one of those players you might not see if you watch the game—but by watching her you see the game."
+As has reportedly been said of Busquets, The Athletic wrote that "Walsh is one of those players you might not see if you watch the game—but by watching her you see the game."
 As a regista (deep-lying playmaker), Walsh typically sets the tempo of matches she plays.
-Besides technical ability, she is also praised for her stamina and leadership.
+Besides technical ability, she is also praised for her stamina and leadership, and composure on the ball.

 Walsh is statistically one of the most accurate passers in world football, and most often plays by passing.
 She is able to execute a large variety of passes equally over all distances and when under pressure, and has a high success rate of long passes into the final third.
+Her passing skills, and speed of executing them, are considered vital in the transitional phase of play.
 With her awareness of her teammates' abilities, Walsh can play long passes with good weight towards space for players to run onto and meet well.
-When not passing long, Walsh may set up opportunities for her attacking midfielders; playing alongside Georgia Stanway (for City and England), she can play to Stanway to attack, as a double pivot, or with their positions swapped.
-Walsh also often shares the pitch with Lucy Bronze (for City, England, and Barcelona); though Bronze is usually a right-back, she can come into a midfield position for link-up play with Walsh.
+Walsh also uses passes to set up opportunities for her attacking midfielders; playing alongside Georgia Stanway, she can play to Stanway to attack, as a double pivot, or with their positions swapped.
+Walsh also often shares the pitch with Lucy Bronze; though Bronze is usually a right-back, she can come into a midfield position for link-up play with Walsh.
+The pair can also progress the ball into the final third through passing.
+Walsh may play shorter passes to circulate and retain possession in extended sequences of play before being incisive in shot-creating actions.